 Start your farm visit at the Charity A. Krueger Farm Discovery Center.
 The Discovery Center welcomes visitors and is the educational gateway to Aullwood Farm.
-It is the primary educational facility for our agricultural and nature programs but also houses farm offices, learning classrooms where classes such as our annual candle dipping workshops are held, interactive farm exhibits, the Liz Wyse auditorium (available for rental for weddings, parties, and business functions) as well as the Miami Valley Child Development Center (MVCDC) Head Start Preschool.
+It is the primary educational facility for our agricultural and nature programs and also houses farm offices, learning classrooms where classes such as our annual candle dipping workshops are held, interactive farm exhibits, the Liz Wyse auditorium (available for rental for weddings, parties, and business functions) as well as the Miami Valley Child Development Center (MVCDC) Head Start Preschool.

 Aullwood’s Bank Barn is built in the German heritage style of the 1800’s.
 The foundation is constructed of limestone and small glacial boulders gathered from fields.
 (If you look closely, you may see fossils in the limestone blocks.)
 The beams were hand hewn from local hardwoods and are attached by wooden pegs.
 The longest beam is from a tulip tree and is as long as a 6 story building.
 A grassy slope leads to the upper level where hay, grains, and straw are stored.
-The lower level houses a variety of livestock including draft horses, goats, pigs, Highland cattle, barn cats, and other species seasonally.
-Pastures and buildings around the barn provide habitat for cattle, turkeys and goats.
+The lower level houses a variety of livestock including horses, goats, pigs, cattle, donkeys, sheep, barn cats, and other species seasonally.
+Pastures and buildings around the barn provide habitat for cattle, horses and goats.